tozti/tozti/docs/dev/store.rst

 ``id``
    An UUIDv4_ which uniquely identifies a resource.

+``href``
+    A URL to the object itself.

 ``type``
    The name of a `type object`_.

 ``body``
-   A JSON object where the keys are relationship (just strings) and values are either `relationship objects`_ or arbitrary JSON value (ie *attributes*).
+   A JSON object where the keys are strings and values are either `relationship objects`_ or arbitrary JSON value (ie *attributes*).